 Loan Scam Alert Campaign

-OPWDD Office of Housing Initiatives and Supports is a partner with the National Loan Modification Scam Alert Campaign.
+OPWDD Office of Home and Community Living is a partner with the National Loan Modification Scam Alert Campaign.

 Caution: Beware of Loan Modification Scams

 Scam artists across the country are preying on homeowners who are facing foreclosure or seeking a loan modification.
 Anyone can be a victim – but you don’t have to be.

 The red flags include people or companies that:

 - Guarantee they can stop a foreclosure or get your loan modified

 - Tell you to stop paying your mortgage company and pay them instead